SHROPSHIRE SCHOOLS’ AND COLLEGES’ FOOTBALL ASSOCIATION CONSTITUTION

 An Executive Committee consisting of the President, Chairman, Vice-Chairman, Office Manager/Secretary, Football Development Officer and Treasurer will be competent to deal with matters of an emergency nature.
 They shall also have the power to co-opt onto this committee from the wider council and other appropriate organisations should they deem it appropriate and necessary.
 The executive committee must meet at least twice per year to arrange the affairs of the association and to examine its accounts which must be externally audited.

-7) LIFE MEMBERSHIP of the Association may, by resolution passed at a General Meeting, be conferred on any member who has retired from the teaching profession and who has rendered long and outstanding service to the Association.
+Life membership of the Association may, by resolution passed at a General Meeting, be conferred on any member from the teaching profession who has rendered long and outstanding service to the Association.
 A Vice-Presidency of the Association may, by similar resolution, be conferred on any member of the teaching profession who has rendered meritorious service to the Association.
 An Honorary Vice-Presidency of the Association may, by similar resolution, be conferred on any person outside the teaching profession who has rendered equally meritorious service to the Association.

 At the AGM, the report of the Council for the previous season will be received for acceptance; the election of Officers will take place; and motions for any change or addition to the Constitution and/or Competition rules will be decided upon by means of a vote amongst members present.
 A financial statement will also be presented due to the timing of the financial year appropriate to the core business of the association with the full audited accounts being made available to membership via email and association website.